Home Credit Cards Is It Possible To Have Too Many Free Hotel Nights?

 Cards Offering A Free Night Up To 35,000 Points

-We have three cards that provide a free night at a hotel, redeemable for up to 35,000 points.
-Right now, that would be a Standard redemption at a category 5 hotel.
+We have two cards that provide a free night at a hotel, redeemable for up to 35,000 points.

 Both the Bonvoy AMEX card and the Bonvoy Business Chase card are no longer available to new applicants.

-Card offering A Free Night Up To 50,000 Points
+A card offering A Free Night of Up To 85,000 Points

 Final Thoughts

-By the end of the year, I’ll have paid $632 out of pocket in annual fees ($932 if you don’t take the Brilliant’s Marriott credit into account).
-For that, I’ll receive seven free night certificates across three hotel chains.
-In 2018, we stayed in hotels for 37 nights.
-If that is the same for 2019, I’d have to use these free nights for 20% of our stays.
+By the end of the year, I’ll have paid $1015 out of pocket in annual fees.
+For that, I’ll receive eight free night certificates across three hotel chains.
+In 2022, we stayed in hotels for 30 nights.
+If that is the same for 2023, I’d have to use these free nights for 26% of our stays.
 Is planning for that a possibility?
 Of course, it is.
 Is that something I want to do?
 Not really.

-I’m prepaying $632 for 7 nights of hotels but limiting myself to specific hotel chains and lower category hotels while being at the mercy of award availability.
+I’m prepaying for 8 nights of hotels but limiting myself to specific hotel chains and lower-category hotels while being at the mercy of award availability.
 While there are cards, like the IHG Select, where the annual fee is small compared to the value you get from the free night, other cards, like the Hyatt and Marriott offerings, charge $100 annual fees for a capped free night.
 I’ll be looking closely at how I’m using these certificates and whether it’s worth it for our travel style to keep them all.

 This post first appeared on Your Mileage May Vary